block42-blockchain-company/fantom-staker-info/README.md

 ## Why

-Famtom delegators have a hard time finding the right validator node to delegator their FTM to.
-The community started some efforts to create more transparency and collect more information about validator nodes but nothing was nice and easy to use.
+Famtom delegators have a hard time finding the right validators to delegator their FTM to.
+The community started some efforts to create more transparency and collect more information about validators but nothing was nice and easy to use.
 There also were issues keeping the data up-to-date because it was maintained in a centralized manner.

 ## How

 By creating a [smart contract](https://github.com/block42-blockchain-company/fantom-staker-info/blob/master/smart-contract/contracts/StakerInfo.sol) that interacts with the [SFC smart contract](https://github.com/Fantom-foundation/fantom-sfc/blob/master/contracts/sfc/Staker.sol).
-It allows each Fantom validator node to add and update information (a URL to a `JSON` file) about themselves, so delegators have more insights who they are, without the involvement of a third party.
+It allows each Fantom validators to add and update information (a URL to a `JSON` file) about themselves, so delegators have more insights who they are, without the involvement of a third party.
-A small backend application continously fetches all the stakers data (to take load off the clients) and a frontend application displays it to users and delegators in a nice way.
+A small backend application continously fetches all the validator data (to take load off the clients) and a frontend application displays it to users and delegators in a nice way.

 ## What